 Personally, I approach seed starting as a process of natural selection.
 Allow your seedlings to develop naturally and the strongest ones will adapt to their environment.

-Should you sterilize your soil to prevent damping off?
+Should you sterilize your soil to prevent damping off disease?

 Various sources advise gardeners to sterilize their soil by baking it in an oven… literally spreading it out on a sheet pan and baking at low heat to rid the medium of microorganisms.